chinjsg/covid-dashboard/README.md

 The data source comes from the public JHU CSSE Github repository and is processed to produce numbers, such as new cases, new deaths, and produces a graph on these numbers for easy visualization.

-If you are interested, the web application can be viewed at https://covid-case-dashboard.herokuapp.com/.
+If interested, the web application can be viewed at https://covid-case-dashboard.herokuapp.com/.
-As Heroku uses an ephemeral filesystem, the data will be reset periodically and has to be manually updated via the button in the web application.
+As Heroku uses an ephemeral filesystem, the data will reset periodically when updated.

+Database file is not included in repository due to file size restrictions.

 ## References
 * JHU Coronavirus Resource Center (https://coronavirus.jhu.edu/)